-Inner Basin Trail is a 3.3 mile moderately trafficked out and back trail located near Flagstaff, AZ that features beautiful wild flowers and is rated as moderate.
+Inner Basin Trail is a 3.3 mile moderately trafficked out and back trail located near Flagstaff, Arizona that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 my friend and i did this beauty of a hike as the aspens just turned yellow and were beginning to fall.

 We went on Thanksgiving day, just a few days after it had snowed in the area.
 There was a bit of snow, some partially melted, near the start of he trail, but once you were about a half-mile in, it was a full-on winter wonderland!
 The snow wasn't so thick that you needed snowshoes, so it was a perfect hike to still do with our near-7 year old daughter.
 It was only her second time seeing seeing snow, so there were a number of stops to throw snowballs :-).
 The temperature rapidly dropped by the time you got toward the end of the trail, so be sure to bring layering options depending on your cold tolerance (it was low 20s and windy).
 The snow at the top of the trail was completely pristine.
 A beautiful hike!

 Hiked here a few weeks ago...absolutely gorgeous!
 It can be a strenuous hike all the way to the top..for me I'm guessing it was mostly due to not being used to the elevation.
 Hanging out at the top in a hammock with my best friend made this one of the best experiences ever.